ayanmali/TikTok-Creative-Centre-Scraper/README.md

 - Clean the DataFrame obtained from JSON data

 ## Headers
-- does timestamp header need to be correct for the request to work?
-Will this get me banned?
+~~- does timestamp header need to be correct for the request to work?
+Will this get me banned?~~
 - user sign header changes with each request.
 Will this cause a problem?
 - some requests include the cache-control header
+- Hypothesis:
+    For a given search, there are a series of requests needed to get all the data, with the page number being different.
+The limit parameter is 3 for the first request and 20 for all subsequent requests.
+    The first request has an additional header than subsequent requests.
+Can I simply omit this header after making the request?